Deewiant/Mycology/readme.txt

 Mycology changelog:
 -------------------

+	2009-05-13    - MycoTRDS accepts P-values greater than 0 and reports unacceptable values as UNDEF, not BAD.
 	2009-04-04    - Made the u test not abort if the storage offset isn't (0,0).
 	              - Bugfix: u outputs the correct error message if it fails with a positive count.